Lynx: Profile and Information

 Species

-The genus lynx has four living species, and are believed to have evolved from the “Issoire lynx”, which were once located in Europe and Africa during the time of the preceding Pliocene to ancient Pleistocene.
+The genus lynx has four living species and is believed to have evolved from the “Issoire lynx,” which was once located in Europe and Africa from the preceding Pliocene to the ancient Pleistocene.

-The felid Felis rexroadensis from North America has been identified as an even earlier ancestor.
-Nevertheless, this was bigger than any living species known and is not currently categorised as a true lynx.
+The felid Felis rexroadensis from North America has been identified as an earlier ancestor.
+Nevertheless, this was bigger than any living species known and is not currently categorized as a true lynx.

 The Eurasian lynx

 It is a carnivore that consumes about one or two kilograms of meat daily.
 The Eurasian lynx is one of the widest territorial predators in Europe.
-During summer, the Eurasian lynx possess a short, reddish, or brown coat which is substituted by a much thicker silver-grey to greyish-brown coat for winter.
+During summer, the Eurasian lynx possesses a short, reddish, or brown coat, substituted by a much thicker silver-grey to greyish-brown coat for winter.

-The lynx hunts by stalking, and jumping on its prey.
+The lynx hunts by stalking and jumping on its prey.
 The favorite prey for the lynx in its woodland habitat is the roe deer.
-However, it will feed on whatever animal appears easiest, and it is an opportunistic predator much like its cousins which includes the bobcats, Canadian lynx, and the Iberian lynx.
+However, it will feed on whatever animal appears easiest, and it is an opportunistic predator much like its cousins, including the bobcats, Canadian lynx, and the Iberian lynx.

 The Canadian lynx

-The Canada lynx (Lynx canadensis), also called Canadian lynx, is a North American wildcat that resides in forest and tundra regions all across Canada and into Alaska, as well as some parts of the northern part of the United States.
+The Canada lynx (Lynx canadensis), also called Canadian lynx, is a North American wildcat residing in forest and tundra regions across Canada and into Alaska and some parts of the United States.

 The Canadian lynx is a good climber and swimmer.
 It gathers rough shelters under fallen trees or rock ledges.
 It possesses a thick coat and large paws and is twice as efficient as the bobcat at supporting its weight in the snow.

 The Canada lynx feeds exclusively on snowshoe hares, and its population is significantly dependent on the population of this prey.
-It will hunt medium-sized mammals and birds if the hare population drop.
+It will hunt medium-sized mammals and birds if the hare population drops.

 The Iberian lynx

-The Iberian lynx (Lynx pardinus) is an endangered species and is native to the Iberian Peninsula in the Southern part of Europe.
-Its species was the most endangered in the world, but conservative efforts have changed its status from critical to endangered.
+The Iberian lynx (Lynx pardinus) is an endangered species native to the Iberian Peninsula in Southern Europe.
+Its species was the most endangered globally, but conservative efforts have changed its status from critical to endangered.

-Both species came about together in central Europe in the Pleistocene epoch, but separated by habitat choice.
+Both species came together in central Europe in the Pleistocene epoch but were separated by habitat choice.
 The Iberian lynx is assumed to have evolved from Lynx issiodorensis.

 The Bobcat

 The bobcat (Lynx rufus) is a wild cat from North America.
-With 12 recognized subspecies, the bobcat is common throughout the southern part of Canada.
+With 12 recognized subspecies, the bobcat is common throughout southern Canada.

-Unlike other lynx, it does not depend exclusively on the deep forest, swamps and desert lands to mountainous and agricultural areas.
+Unlike other lynxes, it depends not exclusively on the deep forest, swamps, and desert lands to mountainous and agricultural areas.

 Its spotty coat serves as camouflage to disguise itself in its environment.
 The population of the bobcat depends mainly on the population of its prey.